JavaCakeGames/gdx-setup-archive/README.md

 ## How?

 I compiled them by running `ant` in the source directory with my `JAVA_HOME` set to OpenJDK 8.
+1.11.0 and up were build with `/gradlew extensions:gdx-setup:build`.

 Sources are included here for ease of access, but the JARs are likely more of interest.